EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/containers.md

 !!!
 Warning

-    If a container is run using Podman, then **only** files within any mounted directories are available within the container, **only** files created within these directories will available in the directories corresponding to the mounted directories on the back-end, and any files created outside of these directories within the container will be **deleted** when the container is deleted.
+    If a container is run using **Podman**, then **only** files within any mounted directories are available within the container, **only** files created within these directories will available in the directories corresponding to the mounted directories on the back-end, and any files created outside of these directories within the container will be **deleted** when the container is deleted.

 You can interact with your project's `/safe_data` subdirectory on the back-end, by logging into the back-end, see [Log into back-ends](ssh.md).